-THE TILLT PROGRAMME:

-A model for artist-driven organisational change
+THE TILLT PROGRAMME: A model for artist-driven organisational change,

-Pia Areblad, Founder TILLT, Sweden
+(www.tillt.se/in-english) Pia Areblad, Founder TILLT, Sweden

 An important component to develop sustainable creative partnership is the role of a producer of artistic interventions.
 The text below was produced as part of the European project TAFI; training artists for Innovation.